Pairing/Characters: Gen. Lucius, Sirius.

 The door to the pantry swung open, and a house-elf, wearing a stained but clean outfit fashioned from tea towels, entered.

-"The usual," Lucius declared, not bothering to look at the house-elf, "but I want Firewhisky instead of wine.
+Lucius didn't bother greeting the house-elf.
+"The usual, but I want Firewhisky instead of wine.
 Also, in the bathroom I use to wash the hounds, lay out all the supplies I'll need to spruce up my newest four-legged friend."

-When Snuggles came over and laid his chin on the table, Lucius smiled and scratched the dog's head.
-Snuggles seemed far too focused on the half-drank glass of Firewhisky so Lucius lifted it away—just to be safe.
+When Snuggles came over and laid his chin on the table, Lucius smiled and scratched Snuggles' head.
+Snuggles seemed far too focused on the half-drank glass of Firewhisky, so Lucius lifted it away—just to be safe.